skedgo/tripgo-api/docs/extensions.md

 3. Enter your `Lyft Client ID` and `Lyft Client Secret` in your [application credentials](https://tripgo.3scale.net/admin/applications).
 4. Lyft results will start coming through the TripGo API for your API key (after at most 5 minutes).

-### MyDriver 🌎

-*Integrations*: Routing, Real-time

-1. Get in touch with [MyDriver](https://www.mydriver.com)'s sales team and get access to their API.
-2. Enter your `MyDriver username` and `MyDriver password` in your [application credentials](https://tripgo.3scale.net/admin/applications).
-3. MyDriver results will start coming through the TripGo API for your API key (after at most 5 minutes).

 ### Ola 🇮🇳 🇦🇺 🇳🇿 🇬🇧

 *Integrations*: Routing, Real-time